-- 4.31 The Local Plan identifies 17 hectares of land at this strategic location which comprises three parcels of land.
-The parcels of land are land north of Billesdon Close (12.8 hectares) with a site capacity of 240 homes; The Paddock (4.5 hectares) with a capacity of 84 dwellings; and a small parcel of land to the south of Gorse Hill Hospital (0.5 Hectares) with a capacity of 12 dwellings.
-In total, this strategic site has an indicative capacity of 336 dwellings. - 4.32 The site will require a masterplan to develop the housing, green infrastructure, open spaces, and sustainable urban drainage systems (SUDS) and be in keeping with the character of the surrounding area.
-The masterplan will also need to consider any education provision should a need be identified.
+4.31 The Local Plan identifies 17 hectares of land at this strategic location which comprises three parcels of land.
+The parcels of land are land north of Billesdon Close (12.8 hectares) with a site capacity of 240 homes; The Paddock (4.5 hectares) with a capacity of 84 dwellings; and a small parcel of land to the south of Gorse Hill Hospital (0.5 hectares) with a capacity of 12 dwellings.
+In total, this strategic site has an indicative capacity of 336 dwellings.

+4.32 The site will require a masterplan to develop the housing, green infrastructure, open spaces, and sustainable urban drainage systems (SUDS) and be in keeping with the character of the surrounding area.
 Due regard will need be given to the surrounding green wedge and be in compliance with the rest of the policies of this plan.
 Subject to a comprehensive access solution, including adjacent sites in Charnwood and Blaby, the site is suitable for housing.